-Purim is an annual feast of the Yehudeans (Jews).
-Though it is not one of the commanded Appointed Times, it is a feast all about YHWH celebrating a major historical event.
-Please read John 5* and you will discover that the Messiah even went to Yerushalim for this feast!
+Purim is not one of YHWH's command holy days.
+Although it is not one of the commanded Appointed Times, it is a feast all about YHWH celebrating a major historical event.
+In John 5* we discover that the Messiah even went to Jerusalem for this feast!

 According to Wikipedia:

 "Purim is celebrated annually according to the Hebrew calendar on the 14th day of the Hebrew month of Adar (Adar II in leap years), the day following the victory of the Jews over their enemies.
 Purim begins at sundown.
 In cities that were protected by a surrounding wall at the time of Joshua, Purim is celebrated on the 15th of the month; Everywhere else, Purim is on the 14th, while the 15th is known as Shushan Purim.
 Due to Jerusalem's importance, it celebrates Purim on the 15th despite it not having been surrounded by a wall since the time of Joshua.
 This is to prevent less holy cities having an advantage over Jerusalem.